tyson-swetnam/emsi/README.md

 ## Contents

-The repository is organized (in the attempt) to enable reproducible research.
+The repository is organized (in the attempt) to enable reproducible research as part of the [FAIR data principles]().

-You can (re)run our analyses using your own computer or cloud-based data science workbench, e.g., [CyVerse](https://cyverse.org) Discovery Environment.
+You can (re)run the analyses using your own computer, or the cloud data science workbench [CyVerse](https://cyverse.org) Discovery Environment.

-See our [Wiki](https://github.com/tyson-swetnam/emsi/wiki) for additional details
+See our [Wiki](https://github.com/tyson-swetnam/emsi/wiki) for additional details.

 ### /data